Introduction to Types of Variables in Statistics

 4. Continuous Variables

-It can account for only a certain set of values such as several bikes in a parking area are discrete as the floor holds only a limited portion to park bikes.
-Ratio variables occur with intervals it has an extra condition that zero on any measurement denotes that there is no value of that variable.
+It can account for only a certain set of values, such as several bikes in a parking area are discrete as the floor holds only a limited portion to park bikes.
+Ratio variables occur with intervals; it has an extra condition that zero on any measurement denotes that there is no value of that variable.
 In simple, the distance of four meters is twice the distance of two meters.
 It operates on the ratio of measurements.
-Apart from these mentioned variables, there is a dummy variable that can be applied in regression analysis to establish a relationship to unlinked categorical variables.
+Apart from these mentioned variables, a dummy variable can be applied in regression analysis to establish a relationship to unlinked categorical variables.
 For instance, if the user had categories ”has pet” and ”owns a home” can assign as 1 to ”’has pet” and 0 to ”’owns a home”.

 Recommended Articles